 No, and I will tell you why: I and every woman you have ever met has been physically or verbally sexually assaulted at some point in their lives, probably multiple times.
 It happens in school—I remember walking up the stairs and having my ass grabbed and then turning around and not being able to figure out who did it.
-Even though other people saw it, nobody said who it was, and no one copped to it.
+Even though other people saw it, nobody said who it was and no one copped to it.
 I have never once been touched inappropriately being bare-chested, and it's interesting.
 I think it's because it has this humanizing effect.
 That's what I gather from the way people interact with me.
-It's me taking ownership of my own body, and that is really powerful.
+It's me taking ownership of my own body and that is really powerful.

 How do you feel about being looked at by someone like the commenter?

 It's OK to look.
 But it's not OK to demean me to only that, or any other woman.
 We look at you, too!
 I look at a [male] shirtless jogger walking by!
 Heck yes, I do!
 It's OK!
 We have eyes!
-But it's not OK to demean and diminish someone to only his or her body.
+But it's not OK to demean and diminish someone to only their body.
 We've done that a lot with women.
 We've done that with men, too.
-Look at these superhero characters with these muscles that are impossible, so men suffer with some of the things women do, but it's more exaggerated with women.
+Look at these superhero characters with these muscles that are impossible, so men suffer with some of the things women do but it's more exaggerated with women.
 The [men] who actually come talk to me want to talk to me, too.
 It's not all about getting the free peep show, as my YouTube guy said.
 I greatly appreciate that.
 We need the support of men.
 We need the support of everyone.

 I understand you are making a political point and engaging with society, but what about being bare-chested is physically comfortable to you?